 For many youth from care, education is often a key to breaking cycles of past abuse and neglect, and building a foundation for future employment and financial independence.
 Unfortunately, with the added stressors of complex and changing home environments, learning and studying can be adversely affected, and made near impossible.
 In fact, across Canada, less than 50% of youth from care will graduate high school.

 *The opinions and views expressed in this article are that of the youth in profile, and not necessarily reflective of the official opinion or position of the Children’s Aid Foundation.
+This post was originally published on September 6, 2016.
+It was updated with new information on January 15, 2024.

 Access to education means everything to me; it gives me the possibility of creating a future that’s nothing like my past, even for my kids.
 Post-secondary education opens-up doors to employment opportunities that would not be possible for me if I wasn’t able to go to university.
 Also, I just love school; so being able to continue my school is great for me in terms of happiness and interest.